Razer Basilisk V3 Pro Mouse Review

 Yes

-The Razer Basilisk V3 Pro uses Razer Synapse 3 software, which allows you to re-program buttons, adjust the CPI, polling rate, and lift-off distance, and customize the RGB lighting.
+The Razer Basilisk V3 Pro uses Razer Synapse 3 software, which allows you to reprogram buttons, adjust the CPI, polling rate, and lift-off distance, and customize the RGB lighting.
 You can save your settings to the mouse's onboard memory, though this procedure isn't exactly user-friendly.

 Similar to the software options from other major manufacturers, Synapse 3 is the source of criticism from the broader community.
-Where there weren't any issues during the testing of this mouse, many users online criticize this software for requiring frequent updates, taking up disproportionate system resources, and a host of other complaints.
+Although there weren't any issues during the testing of this mouse, many users online criticize this software for requiring frequent updates, taking up disproportionate system resources, and a host of other complaints.
 You may find this software frustrating to work with if you prefer more lightweight software options or no software at all.

 10